Telefonica-Scientific-Research/FedEloquence/README.md

     deepspeed federatedscope/main.py --cfg configs/multilingual/alpaca_cleaned/8c/salamandra-2b-instruct/early_stop/ds_8c_5000r_30ls_r16_a32_1pat_160lts_fedavg.yaml

+Make sure the directory specified by `federate.adapt_save_to`, where the trained adapter will be stored, exists before running the command.

 ### Evaluation - Computing BERTScore and ROUGE Metrics

 Once you have a trained adapter, evaluate it using the following scripts: